DevExpress/devextreme-documentation/concepts/50 React Components/05 Add DevExtreme to a React Application/40 Import Stylesheets.md

-Open the main application file (`App.js`) and import `dx.common.css` and a [predefined theme stylesheet](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') (`dx.light.css` in the code below).
+Open the main application file (`App.js`) and import a [predefined theme stylesheet](/concepts/60%20Themes%20and%20Styles/05%20Predefined%20Themes/00%20Predefined%20Themes.md '/Documentation/Guide/Themes_and_Styles/Predefined_Themes/') (`dx.light.css` in the code below).
 Alternatively, you can import the stylesheets where DevExtreme UI components are used.
 The syntax is the same.

     <!-- tab: App.js -->
     // ...